BArman1991/casino-game-api-tests/README.md

 All API test cases were created based on the documentation and assumptions outlined in the assignment.
 Requests are made to http://localhost:3000, but the server is not expected to be running.
 As such, test executions are designed as templates and may fail due to connection errors.

+---

+🔍 Bonus: Code Review & Debugging (Part 3)
+This project also includes a code review and a refactored version of the Selenium login test (as required in Part 3 of the assignment).

+📁 Folder: selenium-review/

+code-review.md – Analysis of bad practices and proposed improvements.

+testLogin.refactored.js – Improved version using best practices.

+✅ Key Improvements:
+Added proper waits (using until.elementLocated)

+Better structure: Arrange–Act–Assert pattern

+Enhanced error handling and logging

+Removed hardcoded values and repetition

+Improved readability and maintainability